RemiDuneau/PiePresser/README.md

 - dfu-programmer

 ## How to run
-download the repo, and run the command: make
+download, and run the command: make

 The screen may blink/flash when starting up for the first time - just restart the LaFortuna board.